 The linear velocity of gas flowing in a tube is close to zero immediately along the wall of the tube.
 This coupled with the previously discussed "need" for the moisture to flow from the higher water vapor pressure to the lower one, allows for water molecules to flow against the flow through the exhaust outlet into the sampling chamber of the analyzer.
 The fact that water molecules are highly polar further enhances their ability to migrate against the gas flow at the sampling chamber outlet.
-To prevent this backflow of moisture from influencing the measurement, the analyzer should have at least 12" in length of 1/8" dia. stainless steel tubing at its exhaust port, and a minimum flow of 2 SCFH (1 SLPM) should be maintained; higher flows will produce faster equilibrium time and thus are desirable for quick measuring.
-A small pigtail (coiled 1/8" dia. ss. tubing 12" long) is provided for use at the exhaust port of the Model PPMa, the Model PPBa has internal tubing and exhaust flow meter thus does not require a pigtail.
+To prevent this backflow of moisture from influencing the measurement, a minimum flow of 2 SCFH (1 SLPM) should be maintained; higher flows will produce faster equilibrium time and thus are desirable for quick measuring.